ianhampton/Tealium-WordPress-Plugin/README.md

 Action examples
 ---------------

-There are a couple of actions that can be used to manipulate the Tealium tag or UDO in your themes functions.php file or within your own plugin.
+There are a couple of actions that can be used to manipulate the Tealium tag or data object in your themes functions.php file or within your own plugin.

 For example: